Capacities associated with scalar signed Riesz kernels, and analytic capacity: Proof of

 We turn now to the term $A$.
 We remark that, for $|s| = n-1$,

 where $S$ is a smooth homogeneous convolution Calder\'{o}n-Zygmund operator and $c$ a constant depending on~$s$.
 This can be seen by computing the Fourier transform of $\partial^{s}k^1$ and then using that each homogeneous polynomial can be decomposed in terms of homogeneous harmonic polynomials of lower degrees (see \cite[3.1.2 p.~69]{St}).
-Since Calder\'{o}n-Zygmund operators preserve $L^q(\Rn)$, $1 <q < \infty$, we get, using again H\"older,
+Since Calder\'{o}n-Zygmund operators preserve $L^q(\Rn)$, $1 <q < \infty$, we get, using that $\|\varphi_Q\|_\infty\le C$,